malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 # IV.5 Semiotics
-_todo_: don't worry about wrapping up overall architecture.
-Almost just do a background interlude on semiotics, but with focus on its relation to meta-management.
-Then let next part pull it all together.

-_todo_:
-* background of semiotics
-* what semiotics tells us about the architecture of standard control -> no self-interpretation loop
-* what semiotics tells us about the meta-management architecture -> self-interpretation loop

-_todo_: actually the key most important point of the reference to semiotics is that a representation on its own does not create anything and certainly not experience.
-It needs an interpreter to make sense of the representation.
-And then, for that interpreter's output to make sense to anything, it needs to be re-interpreted.

 The claim so far is that the meta-management feedback loop generates a (high-level, and filtered) representation of the state of the goings on within the brain.
 That representation is then available for processing, which may produce some computational actions as part of meta-management.
 Assuming an inline meta-management architecture, a logical extension is that the outcome of that meta-management processing result in new state that is subsequently captured by the meta-management feedback loop and fed back as a new representation.

 This description begins to mimic what we'd expect of the basis for subjective experience: it provides a self-referential observation, along with a choice about simply observing or reacting so that observation.
 But the meta-management process only has a few basic things going on: capturing of data, generation of a representation of that data, processing of that representation, and generation of actions in response to that representation.
 Which of those could possibly produce subjective experience?